ulternate/spent/README.md

 * PayPal.
   * Push Notifications after a payment must be enabled in the PayPal application.

+This was true in 2017, and really only for transactions made in AUD.
+It is likely that the notification content has changed enough so that the REGEX doesn't match and no transaction information can be parsed.

 ### Adding support for new applications.